Kuwait silent in noisy sporting neighbourhood – DW – 06/19/2023

 When France scored to make it 4-1 against the Asian champions, Sheikh Fahad Al-Ahmed Al-Jaber Al-Sabah, FA chief and senior member of the royal family entered the pitch in Valladolid to remonstrate with the referee, arguing that his players had stopped after a whistle from the crowd.
 Incredibly, the match official disallowed the goal.

-Fast forward more than four decades and there is little sign of such unity and Kuwait, which failed to even qualify for the 2023 Asian Cup, has slipped down the rankings and out of the spotlight at a time when there is a lot going on elsewhere in the region.
+Fast forward more than four decades and there is little sign of such unity.
+Kuwait, which failed to even qualify for the 2023 Asian Cup, has slipped down the rankings and out of the spotlight at a time when there has never been such a focus on sports in the region.

 Noisy Neighbours

-In recent years, spending from oil or gas rich Gulf nations and their sovereign wealth funds has not only made global headlines but has changed the face of international sport.
+In recent years, spending from oil or gas-rich Gulf nations and their sovereign wealth funds has changed the face of international sport.

-Among the most eye-catching developments, United Arab Emirates-owned Manchester City became champions of England and Europe, Qatar hosted the 2022 World Cup and clubs in Saudi Arabia signed some of the biggest names in football while the country's Private Investment Fund has changed the face of golf.
+The United Arab Emirates-owned Manchester City became champions of England and Europe, Qatar hosted the 2022 World Cup and clubs in Saudi Arabia signed some of the biggest names in football while the country's Private Investment Fund has become the main player in professional golf.

-Meanwhile Kuwait, the fourth biggest oil producer in the region with around seven percent of the world’s reserves, has been absent from the spending and the conversation.
+Kuwait, the fourth biggest oil producer in the region, with around seven percent of the world’s reserves, has been absent from both the spending and the conversation.

-This is despite a sovereign investment fund that is, according to Sovereign Wealth Funds Data Platform, worth $769 billion, second only to the Abu Dhabi fund and bigger than both its Saudi Arabian and Qatari equivalent.
-Kuwait, which also has a strong banking system and little debt, has no F1 Grand Prix, no major international tournaments to prepare for and there are no major European clubs connected to the state.
+This is despite a sovereign investment fund that is, according to the Sovereign Wealth Funds Data Platform, worth $769 billion, second only to the Abu Dhabi fund and bigger than both its Saudi Arabian and Qatari equivalents.
+Kuwait, which also has a strong banking system and little debt, has no F1 Grand Prix, no major international tournaments to prepare for, and no major European football clubs connected to its state.

 "Kuwait has lagged behind in many fields, including sports, after it used to be proactive," Ahmed Al-Sarraf, a prominent columnist and media personality in the country, told DW.
 "Also, Kuwait, conservative in its decisions, is not known for its ambitions to be an international hub in any field."